VBlesius/RHRT/RHRT/vignettes/rhrt-vignette.md

 This is the core function of the package.
 It finds VPCs, checks the respective VPCS for validity and saves the results in an HRTList object.
 Its parameters are

+- `input`: RR interval data that should be searched for HRT.
+Data formatted as timestamps should be converted before using `vectorToHRT`.
 - `annotations`: If no annotations are given `vectorToHRT` searches for matching patterns of interval lengths in the given vector regardless of any other information in respect to the type of beats.
-Therefore the function could also save HRTs based on atrial premature complexes or other arrhythmia if the surrounding intervals match the filter rules (for more information see *Methods & Background: Filter Rules*).
+Therefore, the function could also save HRTs based on atrial premature complexes or other arrhythmia if the surrounding intervals match the filter rules (for more information see *Methods & Background: Filter Rules*).
 If annotations are given the function only checks the intervals marked to stem from ventricular beats.
 This leads to more accurate results and speeds up the runtime considerably.
+The annotations should match the beats *at the end* of the intervals.
 - `PVCAnn`: A character or string with which the VPCs are marked in the annotation vector.
 The default is "V".
 - `normIL`: The interval length to which the other parameters should be normalised.
 The default is 800 ms.
 - `normHallstrom`: Should nTS be normalised with the method by Hallstrom et al. or just based on the interval length?
 The default is `TRUE`.